jostylr/event-when/eventwhen.md

     __arguments__

     * `ev` The event string on which to call handler f
     * `f` The handler f.
 This can be a function, an action string, an array of handler types, or a handler itself.
     * `context` What the this should be set to.
+Defaults to `null`.

     __return__

     The Handler which should be used in `.off` to remove the handler, if desired.

 #### Off

 This removes handlers.
 The nowhen boolean, when true, will leave the when handlers on the when events.
 This effectively blocks those events from happening until some manual reworking on the event.
-Since the no argument function wipes out all handlers, period, we do not need to worry here.
+Since the no argument function wipes out all handlers, period, we do not need to worry about nowhen.

     function (events, fun, nowhen) {